marinahulyk/marinahulyk/README.md

 ## Hello! 👋

 <p align="left">
-  My name is Marina, a <strong>programming student</strong>, working as a software dev, using mainly PHP and JavaScrpit, to create new pages and functions for their business.
+  My name is Marina, a <strong>programming student</strong>, working as a software dev, using mainly PHP and JavaScript, to create new pages and functions for their business.
 Always looking and learning new things in the tech area.<br>
 </p>

 <p align="left">